vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 reference is a text number string like 250066.
 When stored in external files (like user long-term memory or `^export`) facts are stored as full text describing the fact, e.g.,
 ```
-( bob like (apples and oranges) 0x10000)
+( bob like (apples and oranges) 0x01000000)
 ```
 which in this case is a fact with a fact as object.
 Externally facts are stored this way because user facts get relocated every volley and cannot safely be referred to directly by a fact reference number.
+The binary number at the end is any flags that are describing this fact (in this case FACTTRANSIENT MEANING the fact dies at the end of the volley).

 ## JSON Facts

 CS directly supports JSON and you can manipulate JSON arrays and objects as you might expect.
 Internally, however, JSON is represented merely by facts with special bits that indicate how to use that JSON fact.
-JSON objects and arrays are represented as synthesized text strings like `jo-5` or `ja-1025`.
+JSON objects and arrays are represented as synthesized dictionary entries with names like like `jo-5` or `ja-1025` for permanent JSON and `ja-t5` for a transient one.

-Each key-value pair of the object is a fact like (jo-5 location Seattle).
+Each key-value pair of the object is a fact like `(jo-5 location Seattle)`.
 Each array element pair is a fact like `(ja-5 1 dog)`.

 Array facts start with 0 as the verb and are always contigiously sequential (no missing